hanhuang1/covid-19/README.md

-# Utilization of python to prep and integrate data on the spread of covid-19 in the US to facilitate the creation of visualizations in Tableau more efficient
+# Utilization of python to prep and integrate data on the spread of covid-19

 Code creator: Han Huang <br />
 <br />
 Examples of use of the prepped data in Tableau can be seen on my Tableau public page: https://public.tableau.com/profile/hanhuang#!/vizhome/NewJerseyandCovid19UpdateBrief/NJDashboard-Fixed <br />
 <br />
 Project status: Work in progress.
-I am planning to add additional visualizations at the state level and add county level data.
+I am planning to add additional visualizations at the state level and add county level data on my Tableau Public profile. <br />
 <br />
 Data refresh: Tableau Public does not allow automated data refresh. <br />
 <br />